-It’s still the same story of how Jet Valinor and Sorvashti of the Ironhide clan met, six years before the beginning of Sentinel.
+Yes!
+I’ve made a few minor updates, but it’s still the same story of how Jet Valinor and Sorvashti of the Ironhide clan met, six years before the beginning of Sentinel.

 When I first conceptualized this prequel novella, it was mainly Jet’s story.
 I wanted to keep the theme of naming books in the series after the aether gift of the central character of each book.
 For example, Sentinel is named after Darien’s gift, Arbiter is named after Jet’s, and Sage is named after Teravyn’s.

 But Jet already had his own gift used as a book title with Arbiter, so I decided to name the novella Viper after his title during the time frame of the book–the name of his military unit in the Valinorian Royal Guard.

 Sorvashti had different plans.
 As I wrote, she blossomed as a character and stole the spotlight from Jet.
 By the time I’d finished, I knew Jet wasn’t the central character anymore, even though they both have the same amount of screen time–Sorvashti was the true hero of this particular story.

 So, to keep in line with the naming convention of the rest of the series, and to give Sorvashti her proper due, I decided to change the title to the name of her gift: Vanguard.

 … and I decided to plan ahead better in the future, and expect my characters to randomly do whatever they please without my permission.
 HA!

 I loved the original Viper cover, and I still do.
 It took me months to design, and personally, it’s a more accurate representation of what Sorvashti looks like, in my mind’s eye.